MasonPorter/Just-Magically-Creative/README.md

 ### Known Issues / To Do:
 - Spacing and sizing breaks down at small or wide resolutions
 - Need to unify social media icons and add Github link + icon
-- Figure out Favicon for webpage
+- :heavy_check_mark: Figure out Favicon for webpage
 - Develop robust background system for large and small screens
 - Contact form needs functionality
 - :heavy_check_mark: Verify that all documents and images don't have spaces in name and update as needed